 Have you ever wanted to execute one command if another failed?
 Or one command only if the first one succeeded?
-What about parallel execution?
+What about background execution?

 What is the difference between

 &&to execute one command only when the previous one succeeds.

 ||to execute one command only when the previous one fails.

 ;to join two commands when you want the second to execute no matter the result of the first one.

 &to run the first job in the background while the next executes.
 Follow all with

 waitfor a clean return to the command prompt

 When running one command, sometimes it is desirable for another command to execute if and only if the first one was successful.

 Let's say we want to create a user's home directory if and only if that user already exists.
 We can test for the user's existence with